A selection of publications recently supported by the Foundation

 • catalogues and publications:

-• that are scholarly, preferably with well-researched new information.
+• that are scholarly, with well-researched new information.

 • that provide a permanent record of an exhibition, collection, or work of an artist or movement.